The policies, procedures and projects aimed at keeping the Airport environmentally sustainable

 Airport Monitoring Officer

 THE local planning authority employs a full-time senior officer to monitor compliance with the planning agreement, the associated planning permission and other Airport related matters.
-The cost of this, and any necessary consultancy support, is met by the Airport which makes annual index linked payments.
+The present LBN Montoring Officer is Jennifer Bishop.
+She can be reached on 0208 3373 1168.
+The cost of the Monitoring Officer, and any necessary consultancy support, is met by the Airport which makes annual index linked payments.

 AS at most other Airports noise is the environmental issue which attracts the most attention, especially among local residents.
 At London City, which operates in an area which is substantially residential, there have always been rigorous and detailed arrangements to minimise Airport noise and its impact on local people.
 These have recently been reviewed and brought up to date in the latest planning agreement.
 They are fully described in our Noise Page.